back

 • Link to Visuals: A link to your image or video in a Dropbox or Google Drive folder.

-This approach is perfect when your budget is tight and you're the only one handling the accounts.
+This method is great when the budget is tight and only one individual can care for the accounts.
 It gets the job done without a steep learning curve.
-But you'll hit a wall with spreadsheets pretty quickly as your content output or team size grows.
+But with spreadsheets, you hit a wall pretty fast once your content output or the size of the team increases.

 The biggest headache with spreadsheets is the lack of direct publishing.
 You still have to copy and paste every single post into each platform manually.
 It’s not only a time-suck but also a recipe for human error.